 Upon clearance by USCIS for OPT or CPT, students must comply with the required work hours of less than 20 hours a week while school is in session and all other employment requirements.
 Note that OPT must be related to the student's program of study, and CPT (cooperative education, internship, or work-study) must be attached to the program as a requirement for participation.

-All students must contact internationalgroup@pgcc.edu for guidance prior to beginning employment.
-No employment may begin unless and until authorized by the College's Designated School Official (DSO).
+Note: All students must contact internationalgroup@pgcc.edu for guidance before beginning employment.
+No employment may begin until authorized by the College's Designated School Official (DSO).

 Health Insurance

 Health insurance is not required for international (F-1) admission.
-If you plan to seek coverage, please contact Maryland Health Connection for assistance.
+If you plan to seek coverage, please contact Maryland Health Connection for any assistance by visiting here.